Gabi-Gindoff/PITA-repository/Docs/LivingDoc.md

   python delete_test_from_db.py
 ```

+**Press the keys "Crtl + C" in the terminal to exit the application at anytime**

 ## How to Run the System
-1. First, ensure that you are in the “flask_db_app” directory, if not you can change it via the “cd flask_db_app” command.
-2. To run the system after building it, enter “poetry run python app.py” to run the application.
-A pop-up should appear that prompts you to open the port in a new browser, if not, the link for the webpage with the chatbot will be in the terminal.
-3. Ask the chatbot a question like “Where are the printers located?” and see what it says.
-4. To exit the application and kill the port, press the keys Ctrl + C on your keyboard.
-5. Note: you can also run the system with "python app.py" if you did the "pip install -r requirements.txt"

-**Press the keys "Crtl + C" in the terminal to exit the application at any time**
+Copy and paste the following code into the terminal:

 To run the system:
 ```
   bash